-If your lower back tightens after a short sit, standing up from the couch feels like work, or a deep sectional makes you fold forward, the sofa may be part of the problem.
-This guide explains which features actually help, which mistakes commonly make pain worse, and how to test a sofa in a clear order before you buy.
+If your lower back tightens after a short sit, getting up from the couch feels like work, or a deep sectional makes you fold forward, the sofa may be part of the problem.
+This guide breaks down the features that usually help, the common buying mistakes that make back pain worse, and a simple way to test a sofa before you bring it home.

 Best Sofa Features for Back Pain Relief

-- No sofa treats the underlying cause of back pain by itself.
-Better seating can reduce aggravating posture and repeated strain, but exercise, movement, and medical evaluation still matter when symptoms persist.
+- No sofa fixes the cause of back pain on its own.
+Better seating can reduce aggravating posture and repeated strain, but movement, exercise, and medical follow-up still matter when symptoms keep coming back.

 Common Sofa Mistakes That Make Back Pain Worse